MicrosoftDocs/dynamics-365-unified-operations-public/articles/fin-ops-core/dev-itpro/data-entities/dual-write/dual-write-troubleshooting.md

 1. Log on to Dynamics 365, and then select **Settings** in the top navigation bar.
 On the Systems page, click **Administration**.
 2. On the Administration page, click **System Settings**.
 3. Select the **Customization** tab and plug-in, and then in the custom work flow activity tracing section change the dropdown to **All**.
-This will trace all activities and provides a comprehensive set of data for the teams who must review potential issues.
+All activities are traced and a comprehensive set of data is provided to the teams who must review potential issues.

 > [!NOTE]
 > Setting the dropdown to **Exception** will only provide trace information when exceptions (errors) occur.

-Once enabled, the plug-in trace logs will continue to be collected until they are manually turned off by returning to this location and selecting **Off**.
+After the plug-in is enabled, trace logs continue to be collected until they're manually turned off by returning to this location and selecting **Off**.

 ### View the trace log
 To view the trace log, follow these steps.